idaholab/moose/modules/doc/content/python/testers/AnalyzeJacobian.md

 ## Example test configuration in the MOOSE test suite

 In this example, three `AnalyzeJacobian` tests are created to check the Jacobian created by a finite difference preconditioner.
-The sucess of the Jacobian analysis is checked by looking for the string "No errors detected" in the output.
+The success of the Jacobian analysis is checked by looking for the string "No errors detected" in the output.

 !listing test/tests/preconditioners/fdp/tests